ohminimarie/pass-by-reference-001-prework-web/README.md

----
-tags: scope, pass by reference
-languages: ruby
-resources:
----
 # Pass By Reference

+## Objectives

+1. Get a refresher on method scope in Ruby
+2. Learn how Ruby variables can differ from the objects they point to
+3. Understand the concept of mutability in Ruby

 > `str = "Hello"`

 > ...variables in Ruby (with a few exceptions, most notably variables bound to integers) don’t hold __object values__. str doesn’t contain “Hello”.
 Rather, str contains a __reference__ to a string object.
 It’s the string object that has the characteristic of containing the letters that make up “Hello”.
 > ### -David Black - The Well Grounded Rubyist

-## Pass by What now? - Method Scope in Ruby
+## Method Scope in Ruby
+Let's take a moment to refresh our membory about method scope.
 Methods in ruby create their own scope.
 Any local variable created outside of a method will be unavailable inside of a method.
 In addition, local variables created inside a method 'fall out of scope' once you're outside the method.

 ### Unavailable variable